hariomjee/hariomjee/README.md

 - 👋 Hi,
-        :blush:  I am hariom and currently working as a java developer at Shrine Software .
+        :blush:  I am hariom and currently working as a Software Developer at Shrine Software .

 <!---
 hariomjee/hariomjee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.